Trump Lost More Of The Asian-American Vote Than The National Exit Polls Showed

 It's a sign of the nuances within a diverse and growing voting group that, Vattamala says, saw unprecedented outreach efforts from presidential campaigns last year despite its relatively small size compared to other racial groups.

-In the longer term, support from Asian-Americans could pose a challenge for the Republican Party.
-But, notwithstanding their more than 2-to-1 preference for Clinton over Trump last November, Trump still bested Clinton overall in the presidential race.
+Support from Asian-Americans has been a challenge for the Republican Party and could continue to be so in the coming years.
+Trump won an Electoral College victory last November, but lost the popular vote.
+Asian-Americans preferred Clinton by a 2-1 margin.

-The economy and jobs are the most important issues Asian-American voters want the Trump administration and Congress to work on.
+Looking ahead, the economy and jobs are the most important issues Asian-American voters want the Trump administration and Congress to work on.
 The exit poll also found that a majority supports stricter gun-control laws; an overhaul of immigration laws that includes a path to citizenship; and laws protecting LGBT people from discrimination in employment, housing and public accommodations.
 (A fissure point among Asian-American voters was a question about police accountability, which drew the sharpest divisions between different ethnic and age groups.)

 "The parties and candidates will be well served to make sure that the voters are being treated in a fair way and having their needs addressed," Vattamala says.
 "Especially in these swing states and in close races, Asian-Americans can very well be the difference in who wins and who loses."